Singular reduction modules of differential equations: Reduction modules of codimension one and singularity co-order one

-The above connection between the initial equation~$\mathcal L$ and the determining equation~\eqref{EqDEFor1stOrderSingularRedModulesOfGenPDEs} can be stated as a relation between one-parametric families of solutions and $(n{-}1)$-dimensional first co-order singular reduction modules.
-The results of Section~\ref{SectionOnReductionModulesAndParametricFamiliesOfSolutions} imply that for each $(n{-}1)$-dimensional first co-order singular reduction module~$Q$ of the equation~$\mathcal L$ there exists a one-parametric family of $Q$-invariant solutions of~$\mathcal L$.
-If the equation~$\mathcal L$ admits an $n$-dimensional meta-singular module of singularity co-order one, the converse statement is true as well.
+Proposition~\ref{PropositionOnReductionOfDetEqsForFirstCoOrderSingularRedModulesForGenPDEs} states the reduction of the determining system~\eqref{EqDEFor1stOrderSingularRedModulesOfGenPDEs} to the initial equation~$\mathcal L$ and is thus a ``no-go'' assertion.
+It can be reformulated in terms of a relation between one-parameter families of solutions and $(n{-}1)$-dimensional reduction modules of singularity co-order one.
+The results of Section~\ref{SectionOnReductionModulesAndParametricFamiliesOfSolutions} imply that for each such reduction module~$Q$ of the equation~$\mathcal L$ there exists a one-parameter family of $Q$-invariant solutions of~$\mathcal L$.
+If the equation~$\mathcal L$ admits an $n$-dimensional co-order one meta-singular module, the converse statement is true as well.
 It is convenient to prove this statement without transforming the meta-singular module to the reduced form.

-\begin{theorem} Suppose that an equation~$\mathcal L$ possesses an $n$-dimensional first co-order meta-singular module~$M$.
-Then for any one-parametric family~$\mathcal F$ of solutions of~$\mathcal L$ there exists an $(n{-}1)$-dimensional involutive submodule~$Q$ of~$M$ that is a reduction module of~$\mathcal L$ and each solution from~$\mathcal F$ is $Q$-invariant. \end{theorem}
+\begin{theorem} Suppose that an equation~$\mathcal L$ possesses an $n$-dimensional co-order one meta-singular module~$M$.
+Then for any one-parameter family~$\mathcal F$ of solutions of~$\mathcal L$ there exists an $(n{-}1)$-dimensional involutive submodule~$Q$ of~$M$ that is a reduction module of~$\mathcal L$ and each solution from~$\mathcal F$ is $Q$-invariant. \end{theorem}